 Growing this bean takes about 55 days to produce a purple podded green bean and 90 days to dry beans.
 This is a vigorous climber that we enjoy very much as a fresh green bean and have found to be highly productive.
 Botanical name Phaseolus vulgarisPrice per packet $4.00Packet contents 30Grower name Richard Watson

 Best eaten when small while still sweet,larger roots used as animal feed.
-Sow in spring or after the shortest day in the northern half of North IslandBotanical name Beta vulgarisPrice per packet $3.00Packet contents approx 50Grower name Richard Watson
+Sow in late summer for winter harvest, they can bolt to seed if sown to early.Botanical name Beta vulgarisPrice per packet $4.00Packet contents approx 50Grower name Richard Watson

 Botanical name Vicia FabaPrice per packet $4.00Packet contents 30Grower name Nev&Sue Sinclair

-A large Hungarian sweet pepper that turns from yellow to red when ripe,ideal for stuffing.Botanical name Capsicum annuumPrice per packet $3.00Packet contents 30 seedsGrower name Richard Watson
+A large Hungarian sweet pepper that turns from yellow to red when ripe,ideal for stuffing.Botanical name Capsicum annuumPrice per packet $4.00Packet contents 30 seedsGrower name Richard Watson

-Botanical name Apium graveolens var. dulcePrice per packet $3.00Packet contents 100 seedsGrower name Richard Watson
+Botanical name Apium graveolens var. dulcePrice per packet $4.00Packet contents 100 seedsGrower name Richard Watson

 Breeding work on the onion is currently being done, the Egyptian Walking tree onion is a F1 clone which is a cross between the Walsh and a standard brown onion, through bulbil removal and hand pollination 13 seeds were produced in 2015, from those 13 only 5 seedlings germinated, one of those later died.
 During that summer the four remaining plants grew and divided given me 23 new base onions, these were then replanted out separately and its hoped they will produce more seed.
 The goal is to develop a open pollinate walking onion that is grown from seed and not bulbils